d-m/dmorgan.info/_posts/2014-05-17-getting-started-with-aol-moloch.md

  -  [Elasticsearch](http://elasticsearch.org)

 These components can be deployed on a single machine or across multiple hosts.
-The GitHub repo contains an `easybutton-config.sh` script for quickly getting started.
+The GitHub repository contains an `easybutton-config.sh` script for quickly getting started.

 ## Single Host Install